pyconau/2021-website/data/News/2021-05-19-volunteer-roles.md

 The Producer ultimately makes sure the show goes on.
 The Producer ensures that the program selected and scheduled by the Program Chair actually happens!

+Extensive support and mentorship will be provided for our show producer.
+We're asking a producer to be part of our core team early, so that they have experience of the inner workings prior to the conference event/stream.

 This role is part of the core organiser team and should be availabile for weekly co-ordination syncs with the core team, and asynchronously by the organiser discord.

  * Responsible for run-lists, user moderation of backstage.